NakamotoInstitute/nakamotoinstitute.org/server/content/library/smart-contracts-glossary.en.md

 <a name="protocol"></a>_Protocol_: A sequence of messages between multiple agents.

 <a name="smartcontract"></a>_Smart contract_: A set of promises, including protocols within which the parties perform on the other promises.
-The protocols are usually implemented with programs on a computer network, orin other forms of digital electronics, thus these contracts are "smarter" than their paper-based ancestors.
+The protocols are usually implemented with programs on a computer network, or in other forms of digital electronics, thus these contracts are "smarter" than their paper-based ancestors.
 No use of artificial intelligence is implied.

 <a name="aliceandbob"></a>_Alice and Bob_: Our exemplar parties to a smart contract.

-<a name="eve"></a>_Eve_: Our exemplar eavesdropper, whose objective is to find out valuable information about about a contract and its performance without being a party to that contract.
+<a name="eve"></a>_Eve_: Our exemplar eavesdropper, whose objective is to find out valuable information about a contract and its performance without being a party to that contract.

 <a name="mallet"></a>_Mallet_: Our exemplar active attacker.
 His objective might either be stealing something of value involved in the performance of a smart contract, or denying it to the parties to the contract.
-He might either be an economically rational agent, out for pure personal gain,or Byzantine, a worst-case attacker who inflicts the greatest possible damage on one or more of the parties regardless of personal loss.
+He might either be an economically rational agent, out for pure personal gain, or Byzantine, a worst-case attacker who inflicts the greatest possible damage on one or more of the parties regardless of personal loss.

 <a name="mediator"></a>_Mediator_: A third party involved realtime in the protocols between smart contract parties, trusted with some of the contents and/or performance of that contract.

-<a name="arbitrator"></a>_Arbitrator_: A third party trusted with some of the contents,and some of the history of performance, of a contract, and trusted by contracted parties to resolve disputes arising from that contract fairly.
+<a name="arbitrator"></a>_Arbitrator_: A third party trusted with some of the contents, and some of the history of performance, of a contract, and trusted by contracted parties to resolve disputes arising from that contract fairly.

 <a name="unbundling"></a>_Unbundling_: The principle of distribution of trust.
 Unbundling of mediation and arbitration functions separates tasks, spreads risk, minimizes vulnerability, and reduces linkability, but often at the cost of greater complexity.